djmitche/actor-experiment/README.md

  * mostly focus on mailboxes

 TODO:
- * allow await'ing mailboxes directly
+ * timer mailbox
  * watch-based "condition" mailbox (can await to see new values)
- * stop mailbox
  * define actor spawn as Type { .. }.spawn
- * timer mailbox
  * stream mailbox
  * canned actor to map over a stream, later in parallel